VF-1 Valkyrie: Model kits

 During the run of the original Macross series, model kits of the VF-1 Valkyrie were released in Japan by Arii, Imai, and Nichimo.
 Most of these were non-transformable and required glue and paint to assemble, but variable types were also released in 1/100 and 1/72 scale.
 These transformed into all three modes, but required swapping the front fuselage for Battroid mode.
 Many of these kits were imported into the U.S. by Revell under the Robotech Defenders line.
 When Imai went out of business, the molds of their Macross model kits were acquired by Bandai, who reissued the kits throughout the 1990s.
 In 1999, Arii released the 1/24 scale VF-1S Valkyrie fighter kit, which is the largest scale replica of the Valkyrie to date.

 In 2001, Big West commissioned Hasegawa Corporation to manufacture new 1/72 model kits of the VF-1.
 As Hasegawa's products are geared towards more experienced modelers, their Valkyrie kits are very accurately detailed.
 Since the VF-1, Hasegawa has released kits of variable fighters from most of the other Macross series as well.

 In 2013, Bandai released an all-new 1/72 scale transforming kit of the VF-1 Valkyrie to celebrate the 30th anniversary of Macross.
 Unlike previous transforming kits, this model is capable of perfect transformation without the need of swapping parts.
 In addition, the transformation to Battroid mode utilizes retractable actuators that are accurate to the original line art.

-Legacy

-Since the release of the original Macross series, the VF-1 Valkyrie has become one of the most popular and well-known mecha among anime and science fiction fans.
-Its design and three modes influenced those of transformable fighter aircraft from other anime and media, such as: